 - It is recommended that instructors state their attendance policies to their classes.
 The instructor is not obligated to allow students to make up missed work; it is the instructor’s decision whether students may be allowed such a privilege.

-Please note that once you post a grade a student may not to extra work to raise the grade.
+Once you post a final grade a student may never do extra work to raise the grade.
 See Grade Changes for more information.

-Students occasionally disappear for extensive intervals from the radar screen.
-When that happens or should you have serious concerns about the well-being of a student, please alert the Office of the Dean of the College in Monroe; the student’s association dean will follow up with you in these regards.
+Students occasionally disappear from class for extensive intervals.
+When that happens, or should you have serious concerns about the well-being of a student, please alert the student's Association Dean in Monroe Hall; they will follow up with you.

 SAFETY AND SECURITY

-Planning an academic field trip with your class?
-You must contact the Office of Risk Management first.
+You must contact the Office of Risk Management first and follow all States guidelines for travel and COVID.
 Click here for academic field trip information.
 You cannot require a trip that takes place outside of the regular class meeting time.

-The Student Disability Access Center (SDAC), located in the Elson Student Health Center, can provide screening services when instructors suspect the possibility of a learning disorder.
+The Student Disability Access Center (SDAC), located in the Student Health and Wellness Building (550 Brandon Avenue), can provide screening services when instructors suspect the possibility of a learning disorder.
 SDAC makes recommendations to faculty in terms of proposed classroom accommodations for students with disabilities and other medical conditions which are covered under federal legislation.
 If you would like to refer a student to SDAC services, the student can fill out an electronic application through the SDAC Online Services portal.

 A student's Association Dean can also respond to requests for information or assistance.